Saturday night, 24 October 1998, PM

 GM: Some of the kids offer to let Sylvie come along to get ice cream with them.
 They steal the money from Jacob, they say.
 He’s absentminded and doesn’t seem to notice, when he’s around to notice.
 He’s happy to play the family man at dinner with his stories.
 His only real rules are not to go into his rooms and not to damage the willow tree he keeps outside.
 He tells Sylvie and the other kids, dead serious, that it’s a fairy tree.
 It’s alternately made from goblins and dragons and nymphs.
 Very dangerous.

-Sylvie quickly picks up that the kids all put on nice and obedient faces for the story hours Jacob hosts during every dinner, the only time he regularly sees them, and then it’s every kid for themselves.
+Sylvie quickly picks up that the kids all put on nice and obedient faces for the story hours Jacob hosts during dinner.
+That’s the only time he regularly sees them.
+Otherwise, it’s every kid for themselves.
 The other staffer barely keeps the tide of anarchy at bay.
 Kids cry all the time, get in scrapes, cause messes, act out, swear, sob, or get sick and lie in bed all day.
 Lots of them seem to get sick.
 Lots of them seem to have behavioral issues.
-Lots of them pick fights and steal from each other.
-At various points, kids just go missing.
+Lots of them pick fights and steal.
+At various points, kids go missing.
 Sylvie never finds out what happens to them.
 The other kids think they run away.

 Victoria: She’s less easy about stealing from Jacob, but her desire to be wanted outweighs her morals.
 She never helps steal it, but not does she stop them.
 It’s a tenuous compromise.